“My Student-Athlete is SOOOOOO Busy…I’ll Email the College Coach for Them!”:

 Having been a college coach for 14 years across all NCAA and NAIA levels, I want to offer a unique perspective.
 When a college coach receives hundreds of emails from prospective recruits every month, they find ways to narrow down who is a potential fit for their programs.
 When parents try to take over the communication between the student-athlete and the college coach, it can be detrimental to the process.

-During the research for my upcoming book (due out late 2018) titled “Looking For A FULL RIDE?: An Insider’s Recruiting Guide,” we interviewed 65 college coaches and athletic directors.
+During the research for my upcoming book (due out Summer 2019) titled “Looking For A FULL RIDE?: An Insider’s Recruiting Guide,” we interviewed 65 college coaches and athletic directors.
 Ninety-five percent of the recruiters said a parent making the initial contact was very much frowned upon.
 I asked follow-up questions to more fully understand why that well-intentioned email from a parent can often cause their child’s name to be crossed off their prospects list.

 The majority of their answers centered around 3 basic principles: